austinmama/power-iaas-1/network-architecture.md

     All the routers in all classic infrastructure data centers and PoPs across the global IBM Cloud backbone are connected to the {{site.data.keyword.powerSys_notm}} router by using the {{site.data.keyword.dl_short}} Connect VRF-enabled connection.

     Each IBM Cloud {{site.data.keyword.dl_short}} workspace is not redundant.
 However, diversity can be engineered using multiple {{site.data.keyword.dl_short}}s and BGP.
-For more information, see [Models for diversity and redundancy in {{site.data.keyword.dl_short}} (2.0)](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
+For more information, see [Models for diversity and redundancy in {{site.data.keyword.dl_short}}](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
     {: note}

 ## Connecting to VPC by using {{site.data.keyword.dl_short}} Connect
 {: #network-reference-architecture-vpc}

-In this deployment topology, a {{site.data.keyword.dl_short}} (2.0) is used to connect your {{site.data.keyword.powerSys_notm}} networks to resources that are hosted in the IBM Cloud VPC infrastructure.
+In this deployment topology, a {{site.data.keyword.dl_short}} is used to connect your {{site.data.keyword.powerSys_notm}} networks to resources that are hosted in the IBM Cloud VPC infrastructure.

 ![Connect to VPC](./images/network-connect-to-vpc.svg "Connect to VPC"){: caption="Figure 2.
 Connect to VPC" caption-side="bottom"}

 Complete the following steps to implement this scenario:

 1. Define the IP address schema of your {{site.data.keyword.powerSys_notm}} subnets in your {{site.data.keyword.powerSys_notm}} environment.
 Your {{site.data.keyword.powerSys_notm}} instances are hosted on these subnets.
 Ensure that you do not overlap these subnets with your IBM Cloud classic private subnets or the IP addressing schema that is used for the services network.
 For instructions, see [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).
-2. Order [{{site.data.keyword.dl_short}} (2.0) Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0), or provision an [IBM Cloud connection](/docs/power-iaas?topic=power-iaas-cloud-connections) instance from the {{site.data.keyword.powerSys_notm}} interface to connect the {{site.data.keyword.powerSys_notm}} router to the IBM Cloud classic infrastructure.
+2. Order [{{site.data.keyword.dl_short}} Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0), or provision an [IBM Cloud connection](/docs/power-iaas?topic=power-iaas-cloud-connections) instance from the {{site.data.keyword.powerSys_notm}} interface to connect the {{site.data.keyword.powerSys_notm}} router to the IBM Cloud classic infrastructure.
 This connection is established and operated by the IBM Cloud team and you have no direct access or control.

     When this connection is established, the BGP is configured by the IBM Cloud team in the following way:
     - The {{site.data.keyword.powerSys_notm}} router advertises your {{site.data.keyword.powerSys_notm}} subnets to the router in the VPC infrastructure.